docpad-archive/documentation/extend/plugin-write.html.md

 ## Getting Started

-Inside your docpad website directory, create a directory called `plugins`.
-Inside the `plugins` directory create the directory for your plugin (e.g. `plugins/yourpluginname`), and inside your plugin's directory create these two files:
+In your DocPad project’s directory, create a directory called `plugins`.
+In `plugins`, create the directory for your plugin (e.g. `plugins/yourpluginname`).

+Inside your plugin’s directory, create these two files:

+- `yourpluginname.plugin.coffee`
+- `package.json`

+More about these files follows.

-### `src/yourpluginname.plugin.coffee`
+### `yourpluginname.plugin.coffee`

 The simplest version of this file will contain the following: